 One of the aims of the prize is that the platform it offers helps writers to receive future writing commissions.
 Previous winners have each gone on to contribute new articles for Art Monthly and an array of other publications.

 Testimonial from Lauren Houlton, Michael O’Pray prize recipient 2017:

 “For a while I have wanted to start organising screenings as a way to push forward my own research, and my most recent piece for Art Monthly has helped me (finally!) get moving on this.
 Some might think that this is not a big deal, but there is no way that I would have had the confidence to programme more independently, and the Michael O'Pray Prize has been so important, both in building this confidence and in driving my own research forward through the platform that Art Monthly offers.
 So I wanted to say thank you and highlight the way that the prize has helped me get to this point.”

-You can read the winning texts from the previous awardess here:
+You can read the winning texts from the previous awardees here:

-Submissions were considered by an expert panel including:
+Applications and final texts will be considered by an expert panel comprising:

 Dr Terry Bailey, Senior Lecturer, Programme Leader, Creative and Professional Writing, University of East London